 How long for:

 Ideally a minimum of 1 week.
 Any time of the year.
-We are flexible but please note that there will not always be an itiniary for you to follow.
+We are flexible but please note that we do not manage the whole experience for you in the same way that a volunteer organisation that charges a fee might.
+You will have to be self-motivated to attend and get involved.
+There will not always be an itiniary for you to follow.
 If you enjoy your time then we would welcome you to stay as long as you like!

 How to apply: